Frequently Asked Questions

 - Maintenance and repair of units in the village – subject to the resident’s obligation to repair and maintain the resident’s unit (in accordance with the terms of the Resident’s Contract).

-Your weekly fees do not cover your own or personal utilities (telephone, Wi-Fi and electricity), contents and vehicle insurance policies or personal care services.
+Your weekly fees do not cover your own or personal utilities (telephone, Wi-Fi and electricity), contents and vehicle insurance policies, personal alarms or personal care services.

 In general, and subject to some limited exceptions, Ozcare cannot increase the general service charges by more than CPI – without residents’ approval in accordance with the Retirement Villages Act 1999 (Qld).